jundalisay/superb/content/en/research/aristotle/metaphysics/book-11/part-2.md

-+++
+---
-title= "What is the Nature of Number?"
+heading: "Part 2"
-# heading= "Part 4 of the Simplified Metaphysics by Aristotle"
+title: "What is the Nature of Number?"
-date= "2015-09-29"
+date: 2015-09-28
-author= "Aristotle"
+image: "/covers/meta.jpg"
-image= "/covers/meta.jpg"
+description: "Must we suppose something apart from individual things, or is it these that the science we are seeking treats of?"
-description= "Must we suppose something apart from individual things, or is it these that the science we are seeking treats of?" linkb= "/research/aristotle/metaphysics/book-11/part-1" linkbtext= "Part 1" linkf= "/research/aristotle/metaphysics/book-11/part-3" linkftext= "Part 3" icon= "/icons/aris.jpg"
+icon: "/icons/aris.jpg"
-+++
+---

 Must we suppose something apart from individual things, or is it these that the science we are seeking treats of?